xclusive36/MarkItUp/IMPROVEMENTS_SUMMARY.md

 ## What Was Changed

-I've successfully implemented **8 major improvements** to enhance MarkItUp's reliability, security, and user experience:
+I've successfully implemented **9 major improvements** to enhance MarkItUp's reliability, security, testing, and user experience:

 ---